apache/airflow-site/landing-pages/site/content/en/blog/announcing-new-website.md

 ---

 The brand [new Airflow website](https://airflow.apache.org/) has arrived!
 Those who have been following the process know that the journey to update [the old Airflow website](https://airflow.readthedocs.io/en/1.10.6/) started at the beginning of the year.
-Thanks to sponsorship from the Cloud Composer team at Google that allowed to collaborate with [Polidea](https://www.polidea.com/) and with their design studio [Utilo](https://utilodesign.com/), and deliver an awesome website.
+Thanks to sponsorship from the Cloud Composer team at Google that allowed us to collaborate with [Polidea](https://www.polidea.com/) and with their design studio [Utilo](https://utilodesign.com/), and deliver an awesome website.

 Documentation of open source projects is key to engaging new contributors in the maintenance,